Train World opens exhibition on SNCB’s history under German occupation

 belganewsagency.eu

-The expo is the direct outcome of an academic investigation into SNCB’s role in deportations and transports during the Second World War.
+The exhibition is the direct outcome of an academic investigation into SNCB’s role in deportations and transports during the Second World War.
 The company is also working with Kazerne Dossin, from where arrested Jews and Romani were sent to concentration camps, to keep this “black page of history” visible, both now and in the future.

 Related news